 So roll up your sleeves, entrepreneur, here we go!
-Here’s how to start a blog that you will love and will make you money:
+Here’s how to start a money-making blog that you will love:

 COME UP WITH A CONCEPT